bOti234/roguelike-game-with-pygame-library/README.md

 -Implemented an event where a fast moving smaller enemy moves across the screen with random movement.
 It has a large amount of hp but doesn't deal damage.
 When defeated, it gives the player a high amount of experience and spawns a weaponkit.

+### Update v1.3.6

+-Implemented an event where you have to dodge several bullets for 30 seconds.
+The bullets deal damage equal to a percentage of your health.
+Currently there are no indicators for the incoming bullets.

+-Implemented an event where a large group of enemies spawn near the player.
+They look like regular enemies, but their level is increased. (and with that, their stats as well)

+-Implemented an event where a bigger, slower, but stronger enemy, a miniboss spawns and tries to reach you.
+It has increased health and damage.
+Upon defeating it, it can give you a large amount of experience.

+-Finished mechanics, adjusted balance and finished design of laser beam.

+-Finished mechanics, adjusted balance and finished design of energy sword.

 ## TODO list:

 -Making the design of the selectors better (e.g., fixing image sizes, positions, making letters larger, creating borders for the boxes, other colours)